 Fill in the cost items.
-Adapt your copy of the Cost sheet.
+Adapt sheet “Cost”.
 Each line represents one budget item or sub-item, and a billing plan structured by the receipt of client money.
 The billing plans are then summarized into a tabular cash flow plan in row 5 (“Cash on hand”).

 Deleting “Cash flow” columns (J-N).
 All except the last column can be deleted.
 The last one calculates the remainder of the budget item to be billed at the end of the project, and should not be deleted.
 (If this is the only remaining one, you will also have to adapt the formula to calculate its cells to fix the